-Charges for continuation will be equal to a premium determined by your Employer plus a two (2) percent administration fee (if the qualifying event for continuation is the employee's total disability, the administration fee is not required).
+Charges for continuation of coverage under the HRA will be equal to a premium determined by your Employer plus a two (2) percent administration fee (if the qualifying event for continuation is the employee's total disability, the administration fee is not required).
 Premiums are determined under section 4980B of the Internal Revenue Code.
 All charges are paid directly to your Employer.
 Your Employer will provide qualified beneficiaries, upon request, written verification of the cost of continuation coverage at the time of eligibility or at any time during the continuation period.